Powered by HomeInsurance.com (NPN: 8781838)

 - Do your symptoms affect your ability to perform daily living tasks?

-- Do you currently have a treatment plan and are you following it?
+- What is your current treatment plan and are you following this treatment plan?

-Certain mental health conditions that have a higher likelihood of suicide, such as severe anxiety or depression, schizophrenia and substance abuse, may result in higher premiums than other mental illnesses, lower coverage limits available or even application denial.
+A history of hospitalization for mental health conditions, substance abuse, schizophrenia, suicidal ideation and suicide attempt(s) may result in higher premiums than other mental health conditions, lower coverage limits available or application denial.

 What happens if I lie about my mental health diagnosis?

 You should never lie about anything on the application, including a mental health diagnosis.
 Life insurance underwriters use databases like the Medical Information Bureau (MIB) to confirm the medical history information you supplied.
-If it is found you lied on the application, the underwriter will need to conduct an investigation to gather more information about the discrepancies found and it could lengthen the application process.
+If it is found you lied on the application, the underwriter will need to conduct a thorough underwriting review to gather more information about the discrepancies found and it could lengthen the application process.
 You could also, in some cases, be charged with insurance fraud.

-In addition, your insurance policy will come with a contestability period, which typically lasts for two years after you purchase the coverage.
-This clause allows the company to investigate any death claim during that time for misrepresentation.
-If it finds you lied on the application, your beneficiary may not get the full death benefit you selected.
-They might get a reduced amount based on what your premiums would have qualified you for with accurate representation or they may only get the premiums paid into the policy up to your death.
+In addition, your insurance policy will usually have a contestability period, which typically lasts for two years after you purchase the coverage.
+This clause allows the company to investigate any death claim during that time for misrepresentation and fraud.
+If an investigation finds that you lied on the application, your beneficiary may not get the full death benefit you selected.
+They may only get the premiums paid into the policy during the period the policy was in force.
+This contestability period usually also contains a two-year clause regarding death by suicide.
+If the insured dies by suicide during this period, the beneficiaries will generally receive the premiums paid into the policy during the period the policy was in force.

 Can I be denied life insurance due to mental health?

-Yes, it is possible that an insurer may turn you down for coverage if it has determined that you pose too high a risk based on its statistics regarding others with similar pre-existing conditions.
+Yes, you can be denied life insurance due to mental health if the insurer has determined that you pose too high a risk based on its statistics regarding others with similar pre-existing conditions.
 But every insurer uses its own proprietary policies and algorithms to determine who it will sell policies to, so even if you are turned down by one or two companies, that doesn't mean that others will do the same.

 If you have not found a traditional term or permanent policy that works for you, consider guaranteed issue life insurance.
 This type of coverage offers low levels (usually less than $50,000) of protection but does not require a medical exam or questionnaire.
 If you are in the workforce, you may also want to ask your human resources department if there is group life insurance available for employees.